Claude Launchpad

 FlagDescription

---fixAuto-fix: hooks, CLAUDE.md sections, rules, .claudeignore, credentials, sandbox
+--fixAuto-fix: hooks, CLAUDE.md sections, rules, .claudeignore, credentials

 --fix --dry-runPreview what --fix would change without applying